Chavez to nationalize Venezuelan gold industry

 "We're going to nationalize the gold and we're going to convert it, among other things, into international reserves because gold continues to increase in value," the authoritarian but charismatic president said in a phone call to state TV.

-"I'm going to approve a law to begin taking the gold areas, and there I count on (the military) because there continues to be anarchy, mafias, smuggling," he said.
+"I'm going to approve a law to begin taking the gold areas, and there I count on (the military) because there continues to be anarchy, mafias, smuggling."

 Toronto-listed Rusoro, owned by Russia's Agapov family, is the only large gold miner operating in Venezuela.
 It produced about 100,000 ounces of gold in Venezuela last year.